sriyogesh94/dcos-docs/1.9/usage/tutorials/create-service.md

    1. In the **SERVICE ID** field, enter a name for your service.
    1. In the **Command** field, enter `sleep 10`.
-   1. In the **Container Image** field, enter a container image to use.
+   1. In the **Container Image** field, enter a Docker container image to use, or click **MORE SETTINGS > MESOS RUNTIME** to use the default Mesos containerizer.
 1. Click **REVIEW & RUN**.

     ![Create a service in the DC/OS UI](/docs/1.9/usage/tutorials/img/deploy-svs-ui.png)